gfagustina/gfagustina/README.md

 ## Editor | Art Historian | Visual Storyteller

 ### About
 I am a professional book editor with seven years of experience in the publishing industry, specializing in education and social science.
-With a background in Art History, my work sits at the intersection of text and visual aesthetics—moving between the rhythm of a well-edited manuscript and the composition of a cinematic frame.
+With a background in Art History，my work sits at the intersection of text and visual aesthetics—moving between the rhythm of a well-edited manuscript and the composition of a cinematic frame.

 ### 📄 Portfolio & CV
 * [Download my Updated CV (PDF)](./GAO Fan CV.pdf)